<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 Clearly, managing stress ahead of an enormous life change should be a priority, both for you and the baby.
 Some easy, practical ways to handle stress are:

-- Even though you’ll want to stay active, don’t forget to get enough rest!
+• Don’t forget toget enough rest!
 Fatigue only exacerbates stress, so getting a full night’s sleep and reducing things like screentime can help you cope.
 And don’t be afraid of short naps during the day – your body will tell you what you need!

-- Alternately, you can find a therapist to help you develop healthy coping mechanisms.
+• Find a therapist to help you develop healthy coping mechanisms, as an alternative.
 Many therapists specialize in maternal mental health, too.

 By planning ahead and managing any symptoms that arise, you can have a healthy, fulfilling pregnancy.
 Here’s wishing you just that!